sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ### Step 6: Add a Legend

-To help our users interpret the map we can add a legend to the visualization.
+To help users interpret the map we can add a legend to the visualization.
 We can take advantage of the Chroma.js scale to easily create a table that explains the variation.
 For the table we'll use four increments for the colors on each side of the mean value.
-That gives us a total of 9 colors for the legend.
+That gives us a total of nine colors for the legend.

 ``` {.html .numberLines}
 <table id="legend">